 - Code section 457 plans

-The Firm’s services to clients range from acting as employee benefits counsel to a company that sponsors the plan, the plan itself, or the trust fund of a multiemployer plan, to handling specific legal or operational issues related to a plan.
+Our attorneys act as counsel to plan sponsors, administrators of employee benefits plans and the trust funds of multiemployer plans.
+We also handle specific legal or operational issues related to employee benefits plans.
 Our attorneys provide assistance to our clients regarding a wide range of activities, including:

 - The design, implementation and termination of plans;